 Studies show that low-income communities and communities of color are impacted more severely by UHIs than other neighborhoods.
 This is because less investment has been made in trees, parks, and infrastructure in these areas.
 Check out the below video by The Verge for an example of temperature disparity between neighborhoods in New York City.

-Cool roofs and solar-reflective walls have an important role in combating UHIs.
+Cool roofs and walls have an important role in combating UHIs.
 Due to their ability to reflect heat back into the atmosphere, installing reflective materials on buildings decreases the building’s surface temperature, as well as temperatures inside the building.
 This means that, compared to buildings with conventional roofs and walls, less air conditioning is needed to keep occupants comfortable and buildings without air conditioning stay cooler.
-Cool roofs and solar-reflective walls also contribute to increased solar reflectance (albedo) of a community, which can help decrease outdoor air temperatures.
+Cool roofs and walls also contribute to increased solar reflectance (albedo) of a community, which can help decrease outdoor air temperatures.

 Check out the resources below to learn more about urban heat islands and how communities can take action to reduce them.